OmarMiniesy/Notes/AWS Cloud/Lambda.md

 ### General Notes

-> Compute power in the clowd to execute code
+> Compute power in the cloud to execute code

 ___